Thanks for your interest in the Dive Experience. We can't wait to get connected and see how we can help you take your engineering to the next level.

 In this article, we want to give you some insights on the collaboration between Schaeffler Technologies AG & Co.
 KG and dive solutions GmbH.
 Within this close collaboration we were able to present the very first SPH roller bearing simulations to the world of engineering.
 The ambitious project also involved a set of essential software innovations such as local particle refinement, periodic boundary conditions, highly complex wall boundary treatments, and multiphase flows.

 Before getting into the details of SPH simulations, we want to discuss some of the major challenges for bearing simulations in general.
 Roller bearings are standardized mechanical components to mount and position shafts and axles.
-They are used in very large numbers, in various designs, in many different applications.
-Now let us have a look at the acting physical phenomena behind such an essential mechanical component: there are multiple dynamic effects coming together in roller bearing operations.
-For example, the distance between rolling element and running surfaces is changed cyclically over one revolution when the rolling element enters the load zone.
+They are used in very large numbers, in various designs, and in many different applications.
+Now let us have a look at the acting physical phenomena behind such an essential mechanical component.
+There are multiple dynamic effects coming together in roller bearing operations.
+For example, the distance between rolling elements and running surfaces is changed cyclically over one revolution when the rolling element enters the load zone.
 At the same time, the speeds of the individual rolling elements change due to the accelerations acting on them.

-To get a good feeling of how these measures can successfully be predicted, we need to dive into the very details of the flow phenomena.
+To get a good feeling for how these measures can be successfully predicted, we need to dive into the very details of the flow phenomena.
 First, flows in roller bearings are complex: three-dimensional, multiphase, transient.
 Both turbulent and laminar flow areas occur simultaneously.
 Additionally, the consideration of significantly different time and length scales is a challenge for the numerical simulation.
 In roller bearings, differences of up to seven powers of ten typically occur between the smallest and the largest geometric length scale, i.e. the lubrication gap height and the outer diameter.

 Today, roller bearings are mostly simulated with the finite volume method using a RANS turbulence model on spatially fixed calculation grids.
 The volume of fluid method is used for the modelling of multiphase flows.
-Moreover, it is state of the art to use a segment approach to reduce computational effort.
+Moreover, it is state-of-the art to use a segment approach to reduce computational effort.
 Assuming axis symmetry and periodicity, only a single roller bearing segment is simulated.
 These simplifications allow a much higher local resolution of the flow.
 At the end, this gives us the power to increase the accuracy of our numerical prediction.

 It is obviously necessary to find suitable approaches that simplify the simulation models and shorten simulation times.
 There are three approaches: